 Step 2: Open Your School

 North Carolina is a great place to homeschool!
-We have a great law.
-Every state in the US has different laws about homeschooling.
-In North Carolinia, homeschools are governed by the NC Division of Non-Public Education (DNPE).
+Every state in the US has different laws about homeschooling, and in North Carolinia, homeschools are governed by the NC Division of Non-Public Education (DNPE).
 We are the only state who has a division like this.
+We have a great law!

 - Notify the Department of Administration, Division of Non-Public Education of your intent to operate a school and include your school name, and name of chief administrator.

 - Certify that the persons providing the academic instruction hold at least a high school diploma or its equivalent.

 - Operate on a regular schedule, excluding reasonable holidays and vacations, during at least nine calendar months of the year.

 - Administer a nationally standardized test, or other equivalent measurement, that measures achievement in the areas of English grammar, reading, spelling, and math, to every student each year, and maintain the results on file for one year, subject to inspection by a duly authorized representative of the State.